remusa/algorithms-practice/concepts/cheat-sheet.md

 console.log(a.name) // John Doe
 console.log(b.name) // Mary Jane

-// Arrays -> Deep copy
+// Arrays -> Shallow copy
 const a = [1, 2, 3]

 const b = [...a] // Using the spread operator